 When he left the band in 2015, Paul toyed with the idea of becoming self-employed and looked at utilising his experience as a musician and roadie who had travelled the globe - to become a tour, stage and sound manager.
 Travelling in this capacity would also allow Paul to use his artistic skills to design logos and album covers.
 He says: “Although I had the concept of a business in mind, I wasn’t sure how to turn it into a reality or even what steps to take in order to get things started”.

-After searching online, Paul came to know about the WiLL Project and referred himself as a participant in October 2019.
+After searching online, Paul came to know about the WiLL Project and referred himself as a participant.
 He signed up for a series of workshops with one of WiLL Project’s delivery partners, CASE (Co-operative and Social Enterprise) Development.

-“The CASE sessions were absolutely fantastic.
-They were helpful and informative and were all delivered very professionally.
+“The CASE sessions were fantastic.
+They were informative and were all delivered very professionally.
 I learned so much and it was exactly what I needed to streamline my ideas.
 They set me up to get cracking and see my end goal”, says Paul.

 In addition to the workshops, Paul worked on a 1-2-1 basis with CASE Project Advisor and Keyworker, Dorothy Francis.